helium/HIP/00YZ-au-frequency-plan-choice.md

 ## Summary

-This Helium Improvement Proposal is designed to allow the investors in the Helium network in Australia to have a voice in determining the country's best frequency plan, as originally proposed by the Helium Foundation in early 2022.
+This Helium Improvement Proposal is designed to allow the deployers of the Helium network in Australia to have a voice in determining the country's preferred frequency plan.
 The plan proposed by this HIP is AU915.

 ## Motivation